One Room Challenge Week 4: solving a big design dilemma

 Now here's the biggest design mistake to avoid, and I made it too, so pay attention!
 Don't use the exact same rug for every space!
 When we first styled our finished basement, I chose one 6X9 rug and purchased two.
 While it's a pretty rug, it didn't do any favors for the layout of the space and the basement did not feel well styled.

 Select different, but coordinating rugs to differentiate between spaces in order to anchor your "rooms" and make the space feel complete!
 For our newly styled space I actually chose 2 different designs AND sizes.
 The family area will have a 8X10 rug and the craft area will have a 5X7, which is a much more appropriate size than the former rug.

 When selecting rugs that coordinate, think about patterns and colors just like you would for an effortlessly chic outfit.
 If you chose a large floral print for your top, a thin pinstripe pant would work well.
 If you chose a bold colored dress, neutral accessories would compliment the look.

 With the room (eventually) being painted a dark moody blue, I wanted to pull in a more feminine vintage rug in a blush color.
 As its counterpart, I chose a cream, black, and gray rug for the craft area with a much larger geometric pattern to balance the family lounge rug.

 Here's the part where I'd love to give you a mini reveal and show off these beauties in their new home, but I REALLY want to wait until the room is painted!
-So as a consolation prize, I put together a round up of coordinating rugs to help you get a better sense of how to flawlessly mix and match!
 Make sure you're following along on Instagram for more behind the scenes of our Basement Makeover!

 Here's what we've checked off our list, if you've missed anything!